KevinBatdorf/pattern-css/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Lightening Fast, Reusable, Safe, In-editor CSS Optimization and Minification Tool.
+The perfect compliment to your site's theme.json.

 == Description ==

-Add custom CSS directly to any block, including reusable synced patterns.
-Unlike with similar tools, your css will be optimized, minified, and inlined directly into the head of the page where the block is used.
+Safely add custom CSS to any WordPress block, including synced reusable blocks.
+Unlike with similar tools, your css will be optimized, minified, and inlined directly into the head of the page only where the block is used.

 = Features =
 - It's fast.
 Likely faster than your development build tool